Anandhakrishnan27/Taskmakerapp/README.md

 Room is an Android persistence library that is part of Google’s Android Jetpack project.
-According to the documentation, Room provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.
+Room provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.

 There are 3 major components in Room: